-ELEMENTARY WORKS

-FOR YOUNG PERSONS.
+ELEMENTARY WORKS FOR YOUNG PERSONS.

-MRS. MARKHAM'S HISTORY OF ENGLAND, from the First Invasion by the Romans, to the end of the Reign of William the Fourth.
-Twenty-eighth Thousand.
-Woodcuts.
-12mo, 7s.
-6d.
+MRS. MARKHAM'S HISTORY OF ENGLAND, from the First Invasion by the Romans, to the end of the Reign of William the Fourth, with Conversations at the end of each Chapter.
+Tenth Edition, with numerous Woodcuts.
+2 vols.

-MRS. MARKHAM'S HISTORY OF FRANCE, from the Conquest of Gaul by Julius Casar, to the Reign of Louis Philippe.
-Twelfth Thousand.
-Woodcuts.
 12mo.
-7s.
-6d.
+12s.

+MRS. MARKHAM'S HISTORY OF FRANCE, from the Conquest of Gaul by Julius Cæsar, to the Reign of Louis Philippe, with Conversations at the end of each Chapter.
+Fifth Edition, with numerous Woodcuts.
+2 vols.
+12mo.
+12s.